-'''

 offset of the first int in the memory region to set

 values the array from which to retrieve the ints

-start the first index in array to fill

 count the maximum number of ints to copy

-'''

 OffsetOutOfBoundsException when offset is negative or either offset or offset + count is greater than or equal to the size of this raw memory area.
 ArrayIndexOutOfBoundsException when start is negative or either start or start + count is greater than or equal to the size of values.
-NullPointerException when values is null.

-the number of ints actually transfered.
+the number of ints actually transferred.